sungsoo-ahn/2025/_posts/2025-04-28-bridging-the-parallel-decoding-of-llms-with-the-diffusion-process.md

 ## Conclusion

-Given that autoregressive models currently dominate language modeling, exploring alternative decoding methods remains valuable for research.
+As autoregressive models continue to dominate the landscape of language modeling, the exploration of alternative decoding methods remains a crucial area of research.
+Jacobi Decoding, recognized as a parallel decoding technique, presents a compelling strategy for enhancing the efficiency of large language models (LLMs).
+By harnessing the parallel processing capabilities inherent in GPUs, Jacobi Decoding can markedly accelerate the decoding process, rendering it more suitable for real-time applications.
+Furthermore, the relationship between Jacobi Decoding and the diffusion process offers novel insights that can inform the development of more efficient decoding methodologies for LLMs.